 Sugar

 We use brown sugar, but any other granulated sugar would do, including white sugar, coconut sugar, and palm sugar.
-We do use less sugar than most other recipes online, however, we do think that some sugar is required to make zucchini muffins that taste great.

-We have not tried replacing the sugar with maple syrup or vegan honey.
+We have not tried replacing the sugar with maple syrup or honey.
 Let us know in the comments below if you try.

 Oil

-If you are on an oil-free diet, then replace the oil with applesauce (or unsweetened applesauce) in the same amount.
+If you are on an oil-free diet, replace the oil with applesauce (or unsweetened applesauce) in the same amount.

 Spices and Aromas